-Annually the New Hampshire Institute of Art informs students of the Family Educational Rights and Privacy Act (FERPA) of 1974 as amended.
+Annually, we inform students of the Family Educational Rights and Privacy Act (FERPA) of 1974 as amended.
 This Act was designated to protect the privacy of education records, to establish the rights of students to inspect and review their education records and to provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.
-Students also have the right to file complaints with the FERPA Office concerning alleged failures by the institution to comply with the Act.
+Students also have the right to file complaints with the FERPA Office concerning alleged failures by the Institution to comply with the Act.

 In accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA), the student has the right to inspect and review his or her education records within 45 days of the request; request an amendment to his or her education records; a hearing if their request for an amendment is unsatisfactory; or file a complaint with the US Department of Education.

-School officials within NHIA may obtain information from education records without obtaining prior written consent.
-NHIA determines the criteria for who will be considered school officials and what legitimate educational interests school officials have to be allowed access to educational records.
+School officials may obtain information from education records without obtaining prior written consent.
+The Institute determines the criteria for who will be considered school officials and what legitimate educational interests school officials have to be allowed access to educational records.

 Students do not have the right to see the following: parental or guardian financial information; confidential letters and recommendations used for admissions purposes (for which the student has waived the right of inspection); confidential letters and recommendations written prior to January 1, 1975; and education records containing information about more than one student (students are permitted access to that part of the record which pertains only to inquiring student).